calvinchankf/JSConcepts/js-knowledge/react/readme.md

 ✅ Call Hooks from custom Hooks (we’ll learn about them on the next page).
 By following this rule, you ensure that all stateful logic in a component is clearly visible from its source code.

+## Type vs Interface in Typescript

+#### Type

+- create a new name for a primitive type. i.e. alias
+- tuple types, conditional types
+- can use intersection to merge types, show errors if merge conflict happens
+- can use union to check a value of different specified types

+#### Interface

+- used for an object
+- can extends, show errors if merge conflict happens

 ## Server Side Rendering vs Client Side Rendering

 #### Rendering Process